 Many of the companies against which we are competing or against which we may compete in the future have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining marketing approvals, and marketing and selling approved products than we do.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
-For further information, see "Business - Competition," which discusses the pharmaceutical and biotechnology companies developing or marketing treatments for cancer and hematologic diseases that would be competitive with bezuclastinib and the drug candidates we are developing, if such drug candidates are approved.
+For further information, see "Business-Competition," which discusses the pharmaceutical and biotechnology companies developing or marketing treatments for cancer and hematologic diseases that are competitive with bezuclastinib and the drug candidates we are developing.